• Wed. Nov 12th, 2025

 WHAT IS GDP?

-GDP stands for Gross Domestic Product and is used to measure a country’s economic performance.
+GDP stands for Gross Domestic Product.
+This measure is used to assess a country’s economic performance.
 It represents the total monetary value of all finished goods and services produced within a country’s borders within a specific period of time.
-Generally used to indicate the overall health of a country’s economy, quarterly and annual GDP is taken and then compared to previous GDP figures.
+Generally used to indicate the overall health of a country’s economy, quarterly and annual GDP figures are taken and then compared to previous GDP figures.
 These readings are also used to compare economic performance between different countries or periods.

 Cyprus Prosperity Within The European Union